ProvableHQ/leo/docs/grammar/README.md

 and static constant accesses
 are also primary expressions.
 (On the other hand,
-instance member function calls and instance member variable accesses are postfix expressions, because the target expression may recursively be a postfix expression.)
+circuit instance member variable accesses and instance member function calls are postfix expressions, because the target expression may recursively be a postfix expression.)